It’s hard to believe but Christmas Decor has been flying off the shelves for weeks now.

 In addition, the table is filled with thrift store and flea market finds as well as some recently purchased décor.
 See tips on how to shop thrift stores successfully.

-I’ve already started some DIY projects for this year and you can see some of the tutorials on this previous post.
+I’ve already started some DIY projects for this year, and you can see some of the tutorials in this previous post.

 Silent Night Print is my best selling print.